frob/frob.github.com/_drafts/2015-11-04-altering-entity-field-querys-for-joins-ors-and-profit.md

 ---
 layout: post
 title: Altering Entity Field Querys for JOINS ORs and Profit
-date: 2015-11-04
+date: 2015-11-04T00:00:00.000Z
 description: "EntityFieldQueries are one of the most useful things in Drupal 7, using tags we can get around some of the limitations of using them."
-canonical:
+canonical: null
 tags:
   - Frontpage
   - Drupal
   - Tutorial
-category:
+category: null
 assets:
   js:
-    -
+    - null
   css:
-    -
+    - null
+published: true
 ---

-One of my favorite features from Drupal 7 is the [EntityFieldQuery interface].
-The [power of the EntityFieldQuery](https://www.phase2technology.com/blog/building-energy-gov-without-views/) is a well known thing, and I a have written about [extending EntityFieldQueries with subqueries] before.
+One of my favorite features from Drupal 7 is the [EntityFieldQuery](https://api.drupal.org/api/drupal/includes!entity.inc/class/EntityFieldQuery/7).
+The [power of the EntityFieldQuery](https://www.phase2technology.com/blog/building-energy-gov-without-views/) is a well known thing, and I a have written about [extending EntityFieldQueries with subqueries](https://www.frobiovox.com/posts/2015/06/10/need-a-join-in-an-entityfieldquery--how-about-a-subquery.html) before.
 This time I will go into extending the query as a query object, using Drupal's hook and alter architecture.

+## Simple EntityFieldQuery

 For our example we will start with a simple EntityFieldQuery for getting a list of nodes.